Orange-OpenSource/pyDcop/docs/implementation/algorithms.rst

 An algorithms consists in one or several :py:class:`DcopComputation` class.
 Most algorithms have one single type of computation, which is responsible for selecting the value for a single variable.
-In this case you should subclass :py:class:`VariableComputation`, which provides some convenient methods for value selection.
+In this case you must subclass :py:class:`VariableComputation`, which provides some convenient methods for value selection.

 For more complex algorithm, you can define several computations